 Exercising power of attorney doesn't need to be fraught with danger, however.
 If you understand your legal obligations and take some simple steps to ensure that you have documentation of your actions you can feel secure that you won't end up with a losing case even if a disagreement results in litigation.

 The key is to keep things separate and organized.
 If you mix power of attorney funds with your own finances it quickly becomes unclear which expenses and funds are yours and which are associated with the beneficiary.
 Here are some basic tips, but keep in mind that every bank has its own rules and procedures, so check with your local bank before doing any of the following:

 Maintaining a separate account for your relative, in your relative's name, makes paying bills and receiving payments much easier.
 Finally, it will also help come tax time, and save you headaches down the road if the IRS or someone else ever challenges your power of attorney status.

 Handling a financial estate under power of attorney involves some complicated practical issues.
 You'll want to be sure that your actions are appropriate and won't result in a legal dispute.
 This could be easy or hard, depending on the circumstances.
 Overviews and forms can help you understand some basic principals guiding power of attorney, but they can't ask questions or tailor responses to your specific concerns.
 A lawyer can.
-Contact an attorney for a free initial legal review to learn how they can help you manage financial affairs with confidence.
+Find an experienced estate planning attorney near you today.